doersino/aerialbot/README.md

 # ærialbot

-*A simple yet highly configurable Mastodon/Twitter bot that posts geotagged aerial imagery of a random location in the world.*
+*A simple yet highly configurable Mastodon bot that posts geotagged aerial imagery of a random location in the world.*

 ---